gmautner/cloudstack-tf-ansible-swarm/README.md

 ```

 The playbook will automatically find and deploy it.
 You can also add your new stacks to `ansible/example_stacks` to keep them as reference.

+### Managing Secrets

+Application secrets (like database passwords or API keys) are managed via Ansible.
+This template uses environment variables to create Docker Swarm secrets, which are then securely mounted into your service containers.

+To configure your secrets:

+1.  **Copy the Example File**: Copy `ansible/secrets/secrets.yaml.example` to `ansible/secrets/secrets.yaml`.

+    ```bash
+    cp ansible/secrets/secrets.yaml.example ansible/secrets/secrets.yaml
+    ```

+2.  **Define Your Secrets**: Edit `ansible/secrets/secrets.yaml` to define the secrets your applications need.
+Each secret is mapped to an environment variable that you will need to set.

+    ```yaml
+    # ansible/secrets/secrets.yaml
+    docker_secrets:
+      - name: mysql_root_password
+        env_var: MYSQL_ROOT_PASSWORD
+      - name: wordpress_db_password
+        env_var: WORDPRESS_DB_PASSWORD
+    ```

+3.  **Set Environment Variables**: Before running `make deploy`, export the environment variables corresponding to your secrets.

+    ```bash
+    export MYSQL_ROOT_PASSWORD="your-secure-root-password"
+    export WORDPRESS_DB_PASSWORD="your-secure-db-password"
+    ```

+The `ansible/secrets/secrets.yaml` file is included in `.gitignore` to prevent you from accidentally committing your secrets to version control.

 ## CI/CD with GitHub Actions